 Not so in the UK…

 In our opinion using public toilets to empty your black water cassette should be an absolute last resort.
-If it’s full to the brim and you cannot find a designated waste disposal facility or campsite, you might have no alternative but to use a public toilet.
-Rather that than tipping it down a drain or into a ditch (heaven forbid!)
+If it’s full to the brim and you cannot find a designated waste disposal facility or campsite, you might have no alternative but to use a public toilet rather than tipping it down a drain or into a ditch.
+Please don’t do that!

 The campaign for real Aires in the UK

 What all this points to is the lack of proper facilities in the UK for motorhomes.

 CaMPA (campervan and motorhome professional association) provide a map of Scottish waste disposal points.
 There are far more disposal points than we realised.
 It also reiterates correct and responsible procedures for disposing of your motorhome waste.